Oxford Community Schools logoPutting Students at the Center

 In addition to Mechatronics, the district offers nine other state-approved Career and Technical Education programs.
 One of these CTE programs is Radio & TV Broadcasting Technology.
 A professional studio is set up in the school where students learn skills necessary for TV and radio broadcasting.
 Students gain experience in lighting, directing, graphics, prompter, audio, and on-air talent as they deliver the daily announcements and monthly magazine-style news show, Wildcat Weekend.

 Students interested in automobiles can enroll in the Automotive Technician program which is Automobile Service Excellence (ASE) Certified.
-Starting in 9th-grade, students learn theory and can practice in the state-of-the-art facility after passing a safety test to use the equipment.
+Starting in 9th grade, students learn theory and can practice in the state-of-the-art facility after passing a safety test to use the equipment.
 A state certification can be earned after the 3rd year in the program.
-Students in Automotive IV are provided real-life, work-based learning experiences in the community.
+Students in Automotive IV are provided with real-life, work-based learning experiences in the community.
 All levels can compete in Skills USA and MITES.

 students working with mannequin in health occupation class The most recent addition to the CTE Health Science Program is the Emergency Medical Technicians (EMT) course.
 Students attend a two-hour block class at the Oxford Fire Department where small group hands-on lessons are common.
 Demonstration of mastery is required and students help each other through unit rubrics.
 They also visit hospitals, go on ambulance rides, and do other patient care activities for an additional clinical hour.
 The start of the EMT program, as an extension of the Health Science program, was a combined effort between Oxford High School and the Oxford/Addison Fire Departments to fulfill the need for EMTs in their local community.
 The success of the program has allowed former graduates to become fully employed at the fire station.